ibm-cloud-docs/FileStorage/duplicate-volume.md

 ```
 {: codeblock}

+If you have a specific snapshot that holds the data that you want to use to create the duplicate volume, specify the snapshot's ID by using the `--origin-snapshot-id` option.
+{: tip}

 When you want to create a dependent duplicate of your volume, use the command with the `--dependent-duplicate` option.
 See the following example.

 ```sh